 \subsection{Outline of proof}

 Similarly to \cite{KKL21,Dong22}, our proof builds on the recent beautiful new proof of the Positive Mass Theorem by Bray-Kazaras-Khuri-Stern \cite{BKKS22}.
 There, the authors employ level sets of harmonic maps \cite{Stern22}: contrarily to methods in other proofs of the theorem, level sets of harmonic maps sweepout the whole manifold and are sensitive to the global geometry.
 That heuristically explains why \cite{BKKS22} seems to be a good starting point when attempting to prove stability.
-We find it quite surprising that aside from \cite{BKKS22}, all the arguments we use are completely elementary.
+Perhaps surprisingly, aside from \cite{BKKS22}, all the arguments we use are completely elementary.
 We emphasize that unlike \cite{KKL21,Dong22}, we do not assume additional curvature bounds or uniform asymptotic flatness.

-The proof begins with the result of Bray-Kazaras-Khuri-Stern \cite{BKKS22}, which bounds the mass $m(g)$ of an asymptotically flat manifold $(M,g)$ with nonnegative scalar curvature as follows: let ${M_{ext}}$ be an exterior region of $(M,g)$, then
+The proof begins with the result of Bray-Kazaras-Khuri-Stern \cite{BKKS22}, which bounds the mass $m(g)$ of an end of a complete asymptotically flat manifold $(M,g)$ with nonnegative scalar curvature as follows: let ${M_{ext}}$ be an exterior region of $(M,g)$ containing that end, then

 where $ u:{M_{ext}}\to \mathbb{R}$ is any harmonic function ``asymptotic to one of the asymptotically flat coordinate functions on $M_{ext}$'', see \cite{BKKS22}.